 - Open your game and go to the Devices tab.

-- Add a device, then choose the kind that matches your hardware.
+- Select Add Device, then choose the kind that matches your hardware.

 - Select the connection this device talks through.